-Local’s reaction to 3rd democratic presidential debate
+Local’s reaction to 3rd Democratic presidential debate

-SIOUX CITY, Iowa (KCAU) – Just 10 candidates making the cut for the third Democratic presidential debate, taking to the stage with thousands watching from across the nation.
+SIOUX CITY, Iowa (KCAU) – Just 10 candidates made the cut for the third Democratic presidential debate took to the stage with thousands watching from across the nation.

-Here in Sioux City, a large watch party observes the debate in front of a wall of issues they care about.
+In Sioux City, a large watch party observed the debate in front of a wall of issues they care about.
 Everything from equal pay, to union rights and foreign policy are written down, with a heavy emphasis on health care.

-Watch party attendee, Kayla Goeden says, “Health care is an important one.
+Watch party attendee Kayla Goeden said, “Health care is an important one.
 We shouldn’t have people losing their livelihoods because they get sick.”

-Redwine says, “With Medicare for all, the issue of health care for all is a crucial one.”
+Redwine said, “With Medicare for all, the issue of health care for all is a crucial one.”

 Many voters say they’re still impartial, hoping the debates might shed some light on who they’ll pick come election day.